RubixDev/Rug/README.md

 - Default value: `false`
 - Required options: `true`, `false`
 - Categories: `EXPERIMENTAL`, `FEATURE`, `RUG`, `SURVIVAL`

+### copperUnderwaterOxidationMultiplier
+How much more likely copper blocks are to oxidize when touching water on at least three sides
+- Type: `double`
+- Default value: `1`
+- Suggested options: `1`, `2`, `5`, `10`
+- Categories: `RUG`
+- Additional notes:
+  - You must choose a value from 1 to 100

 ### craftableCobwebs
 Cobwebs can be crafted with 5 Strings in a cross pattern or with a 3x3 full area